Blow up analysis for Keller-Segel system: Introduction

 weakly as Radon measures. \end{description} Under these hypothesis, we will examine the behavior of $u$ near the blow up point $(0,0)$.
 For this purpose, observe that the Keller-Segel system \eqref{eqn} is invariant under the scaling

 Moreover, because the spatial dimension is $2$, the $L^1$ norm of $u$ is invariant under this scaling.
 The small scale structure of $u$ near $(0,0)$ can be revealed by examining the convergence of $u^\lambda$ as $\lambda \to 0$.
-This is the blow up procedure.
+This is the blow-up procedure.

-By applying Theorem \ref{main result}, we get the following result about the blowing up sequences $u^\lambda$. \begin{thm} Under hypothesis {\bf(H1)}-{\bf(H3)}, the followings hold. \begin{description} \item [(i) Quantization] There exists an $N\in\mathbb{N}$ such that $m=8\pi N$. \item [(ii) Blow-up limit and Self-similarity] For any sequence $\lambda_i\to0$, there exists a subsequence (not relabelling) and $N$ distinct points $p_j\in \R^2$ such that, for any $t<0$,
+By applying Theorem \ref{main result}, we get the following result about the blow-up sequences $u^\lambda$. \begin{thm} Under hypothesis {\bf(H1)}-{\bf(H3)}, the followings hold. \begin{description} \item [(i) Quantization] There exists an $N\in\mathbb{N}$ such that $m=8\pi N$. \item [(ii) Blow-up limit and Self-similarity] For any sequence $\lambda_i\to0$, there exists a subsequence (not relabelling) and $N$ distinct points $p_j\in \R^2$ such that, for any $t<0$,

 \item [(iii) Renormalized energy] If $N=1$, then $p_1= 0$.
 If $N\geq 2$, then the $N$-tuple $(p_1,\cdots, p_N)$ is a critical point of the renormalized energy

 \end{description} \end{thm}